rahulsm27/project-model/README.md

 The code has been written to read the data from GCP storage The code uses Pytorch lightning for distributed training It uses MLFlow for experiment tracking
-The config file is stored und
+The config file is stored under the configs->automatically_generated folder

 # Key Open source tools used